bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 ASCII/Unicode order is used for strings.
 Empty strings are first, followed by shorter stings.

+Comparing lists does not work except for the `ə` "Equal to" operator, where it will check for equality.
+The interpreter will NOP the instruction if it isn't the case

 | Character | Stack Effect    | Comment                  |
 | --------- | --------------- | ------------------------ |
 | `ɨ`       | `(a b -- a>b)`  | Greater than             |